kagers/Finger-o-Death/README.md

 **2015-01-19:**<br>
 K worked on visuals and continued improving cursor movement M worked on error handling/ made the error handling have less errors

+**2015-01-20:**<br>
+K fixed some lingering issues with scrolling.
+M greatly improved error handling, in math as well as graphs.